Egypt

 The bus journey to Luxor

-We took bus to luxor from cairo.
-It was a 9:30 hrs journey in a marcedes benz luxory bus.
-We started at 5:30 pm and reached by 3am.
-The bus stopped multiple times for food and toilet.
+It was a 9.5-hour journey in a Mercedes Benz luxury bus.
+We started at 5:30 PM and reached by 3 AM.
+The bus stopped multiple times for food and restrooms.

 Day 2: Luxor